23. The Bohr Model (1).

 5] Newtonian mechanics is applicable to orbiting electrons.

-Only the energy of the electron is considered as it is the electron that is moving and not the nucleus.
+Only the energy of the electron is considered for most scientific studies.
+This is because it is the electron that moves and not the nucleus.
 The nucleus is stationary.
 In Rutherford’s language –

 7] Planck – Einstein relation applies to electronic transitions –